p2or/blender-loom/README.md

 ## Installation

  1. Download the [latest release](https://github.com/p2or/blender-loom/releases/)
- 2. In Blender open up *User Preferences > Addons*
+ 1. In Blender open up *User Preferences > Addons*
- 3. Click *Install from File*, select `loom.py` and activate the Addon
+ 1. Click *Install from File*, select `loom.py` and activate the Addon
+ 1. Save the *Preferences* and restart blender

 ----